-Can you still get affordable life insurance quotes over 50?
-That depends on your health.
+Can you still get affordable life insurance quotes if you’re over 50?
+Absolutely, as long as you are still in good health.

 Life insurance is a key component of most financial planning.
 This important tool is often purchased by those who have spouses and young families to protect.
 But it is oftentimes overlooked by those who are older – with the thought that once children and dependents have moved on, there is no reason to maintain the coverage.